Appearance & Reality > The Lord Jesus Christ > Strong and weak

 6 “Therefore say to the house of Israel, ‘Thus says the Lord God, “Repent and turn away from your idols and turn your faces away from all your abominations.

 He may initially receive instructions that seem reasonable and helpful.
-For example, he may be instructed to pray, read the Scriptures, and be concerned for various people and issues.
+For example, he may be instructed to pray and read the Scriptures, and to be concerned for various people and issues.
 Later, he may be instructed to wake up at odd hours to read, to pray, and to urgently look into issues.
 The evil one may be doing all these to wear him out, reduce his alertness and the efficient use of his faculties, and to complicate his relationship with others.

 The instructions may become more and more bizarre.
 But the person may continue to follow the instructions because he may be told that his faith is being tested and that he must trust and obey “God”.
 As the deception grows, the evil one can then manipulate this person’s life for his own purposes.